Share with friends

 Posted: 06 March 2017 By Ezard

-Dani Valent dives straight into the new era of EZARD in her review for Good Food, and gives plenty of clues as to what to expect from our Melbourne Food and Wine Festival dinner.
+Dani Valent dives straight into the new era of EZARD in her review for Good Food.

 'The pork hock is gone.
 The sticky, spicy caramelised pig's knuckle that's been an Ezard signature for 16 of the restaurant's 18 years made its last trot to the dining room in December.
 The hock's departure is symbolic of a shift at this Melbourne fine-dining institution.